-Also referred to as plunge depth, this determines the maximum thickness of material the router can cut through.
+Also referred to as plunge depth, the depth of cut is the maximum thickness of material the router can cut through.

-For mouldings this might not be critical because you can arrange the piece to allow cuts anywhere across the surface.
-However, if you want to cut through worktops, you’ll need a cutting depth of around 50mm.
+This might not be critical for mouldings because you can arrange the piece to allow cuts across the surface.
+However, you’ll need a cutting depth of around 50mm if you want to cut through worktops.

-Manufacturers aren’t very good at providing information on noise and sometimes you have to look at the online specification to find it, but noise is a factor to consider when buying a router.
+Manufacturers aren’t very good at providing information on noise, and sometimes you have to look at the online specification to find it.
+Still, noise is an important factor to consider when buying a router.

 Sound intensity is measured in decibels (dB), to which a weighting is applied (A, B, or C scales) to give a relative reading at differing frequencies.
 Routers and similar tools are measured using the A scale.

 Distance from the source and the length of time you’re subjected to noise are other factors, but a level of 70 dBA is generally considered safe.
 The trigger level where you must take precautions to avoid damage to your hearing is 85 dB(A), according to the Royal National Institute for Deaf People (RNID).

-So, when you consider that routers can have a sound intensity approaching 100 dBA, and you can’t distance yourself from the source, the only thing you can do is limit the time of exposure and wear ear defenders.
+So, when you consider that routers can have a sound intensity approaching 100 dBA, and you can’t distance yourself from the source, you can only limit exposure time and wear ear defenders.

 Can excessive noise affect the performance of the router?
 Yes, it can.
-Going back to the section on power, efficiency is the ratio of input over output, so the more energy being converted to sound, the less efficient the motor.
+Going back to the section on power, efficiency is the ratio of input over output, so the more energy converted to sound, the less efficient the motor is.